Tempest (video game)

-Tempest is a 1981 arcade game by Atari Inc., designed and programmed by Dave Theurer.
+Tempest is a 1981 tube shooter video game developed and published by Atari, Inc. for arcades.
+It was designed and programmed by Dave Theurer.
 It takes place on a three-dimensional surface divided into lanes, sometimes as a closed tube, and viewed from one end.
-The player controls a claw-shaped "blaster" that sits on the edge of the surface, snapping from segment to segment as a rotary knob is turned.
+The player controls a claw-shaped "blaster" that sits on the edge of the surface, snapping from segment to segment as a rotary knob is turned, and can fire blaster shots to destroy enemies and obstacles by pressing a button.

 Tempest was one of the first games to use Atari's Color-QuadraScan vector display technology.
 It was also the first to let players choose their starting level (a system Atari called "SkillStep").
-This feature increases the maximum starting level depending on the player's performance in the previous game, essentially allowing the player to continue the previous game.
-Tempest was one of the first video games with a progressive level design where the levels themselves varied rather than giving the player the same layout with increasing difficulty.
+This feature increases the preferred starting level, which could also be used to let the player continue the previous game if they wished.
+Tempest was one of the first video games that had a progressive level design where the levels themselves varied rather than giving the player the same layout with increasing difficulty.

 Gameplay

-The goal in Tempest is to survive for as long as possible, and score as many points as possible, by clearing the screen of enemies that appear on the playing field.
-The player controls a blaster at the near end of the field, moving it left and right using a rotary knob.
-The player's blaster can rapid-fire shots down individual lanes of the field, destroying any enemies within the same lane.
+The goal in Tempest is to survive and score as many points as possible, by clearing the screen of enemies that appear on the playing field.
+The player controls an articulating, claw-shaped ship at the near end of the field (referred to as a "blaster", or in some sources as the "Live Wire"), moving it left and right using a rotary knob.
+The player can rapid-fire shots down individual lanes of the field, destroying any enemies or projectiles within the same lane.
 The blaster is also equipped with a "Superzapper" which, once per level, destroys all enemies currently on the field.
-A second use of the Superzapper in the same level destroys one random enemy, and the Superzapper is recharged between each level.
+A second use of the Superzapper in the same level destroys one random enemy.
+The Superzapper is recharged between each level.

-The game features sixteen unique levels of different shapes, including simple geometric shapes, a flat line, and the symbol for Infinity.
+The game features sixteen unique levels of different shapes, including geometric shapes, a flat line, and the symbol for infinity.
 Some levels are closed tubes that allow the player to loop throughout it continuously, while others have definite left and right endpoints.
 When all sixteen levels have been played, the sequence repeats with a different color scheme and higher difficulty.
 One set of levels (65 through 80) is "invisible" (black).
 After reaching Stage 99, the level counter stops increasing and each successive level shape is picked randomly.